 What Jobs Require CPR Certification?

 There are many different jobs that require you to have an up-to-date CPR certification.
+This certification teaches which adult victim requires high-quality CPR at workplace?
 Additionally, unlike what many people think, not all of these jobs are in the healthcare field.
 The professions which most commonly require CPR certification are:

 - Nurses and Doctors: Again, while not all the jobs which require CPR certification are in the healthcare field, that is the area in which medical certifications are most often required.
 Because nurses and doctors are constantly in contact with people who have compromised health, they must be prepared to deal with someone who is suffering from cardiac arrest or is choking.
 In addition, other professionals who work in the medical field or in a medical office should have CPR training and may be required to have a certification.

 - Law Enforcement Officers: Additionally, police officers and other law enforcement professionals are typically required to have a CPR certification.
 These individuals work in a field that can be extremely dangerous, and at any time people can get hurt.
 Whether that person is a civilian or a member of their team, all law enforcement officers should ensure that they are prepared to deal with an emergency situation when it inevitably occurs.

 - Firefighters: Firefighters are also first responders, just like law enforcement officers.
 This means that oftentimes, they are the very first ones to arrive when an emergency happens.
 Thus, it is also necessary for them to have a current CPR certification.
 When a fire occurs, smoke inhalation or other injuries can necessitate CPR procedures.
 In addition, because firefighters are often the first ones on the scene of an emergency, they come into contact with various medical emergencies that require them to administer high-quality CPR.